-Welcome back to part 3 – the final installment of the series: GH at 60 | Our Writers & Their Books.
+Welcome back to part 2 of the series: GH at 60 | Our Writers & Their Books.

 As a person of Ghanaian heritage, I enjoy discovering new Ghanaian writers and learning about our pioneer writers.
 Being a lover of African literature and literature of the diaspora, I find that Ghanaian authors and their work aren’t as popular as Kenyan, South African, Nigerian or Zimbabwean literature.